Stop attacks before they hit your website.

-The CloudProxy is a Web Application Firewall (WAF) Intrusion Detection System (IDS) for websites.
-In short, it’s a cloud-based protective perimeter that any website owner can configure to repel hackers from exploiting the various website vulnerabilities.
-The technology is platform agnostic, it will support any type of web site platform (i.e., WordPress, Joomla, vBulletin, Magento, custom HTML, etc) and will work with any web server technology (i.e., Apache, Ruby, IIS, etc.. ).
+CloudProxy is a Web Application Firewall (WAF) Intrusion Detection System (IDS) for websites.
+It is a cloud-based protective perimeter that any website owner can configure to shield their website and keep hackers from exploiting various website vulnerabilities.
+The technology is platform agnostic meaning it will support any type of web site platform (i.e., WordPress, Joomla, vBulletin, Magento, custom HTML, etc) and will work with any web server technology (i.e., Apache, Ruby, IIS, etc.. ).

 It uses a proprietary approach to application profiling, malicious URL filtering, and anomaly detection on all traffic.
 All logs are maintained within the Sucuri infrastructure and monitored by our security operations team.